[Updated 5/27/2022] You may have learned a little bit about the state of Georgia in school, or perhaps from your travels to the state.

-9. Nestled in the mountains south of Blue Ridge GA, breathtaking Amicalola Falls is the tallest of the North Georgia waterfalls at 729 feet (with 7 cascades).
+13. Nestled in the Appalachian Mountains south of Blue Ridge GA, breathtaking Amicalola Falls is the tallest of the North Georgia waterfalls at 729 feet (with 7 cascades).
 Amicalola Falls State Park offers numerous different hiking trails, including the Springer Mountain approach trail and the popular Amicalola Loop Trail.

 Fun Facts About Georgia

-16. According to the American Institute of Parapsychology, Savannah is the most haunted city in the USA.
+21. According to the American Institute of Parapsychology, Savannah GA is the most haunted city in the USA.
 Many buildings there sit atop Native American burial grounds, and some roads cover cemeteries of enslaved Africans.
 Deadly battles, fires, and epidemics have also plagued the coastal city’s past.

-18. Georgia has 159 counties, but only one is named after a woman.
-Hart County was named for Revolutionary War heroine Nancy Hart, who was renowned for her fearlessness.
-Folklore holds that the Cherokee called her “Wahatchee” (or “war woman”), and that Warwoman Dell in Clayton, GA may also have been named for her.
-But we know for a fact that both Lake Hartwell and Hart State Park were named in tribute to the fierce anti-British fighter.
+23. Georgia has 159 counties, but only one named after a woman.
+Hart County was named for Revolutionary War heroine Nancy Hart.
+Folklore holds that the Cherokee called her “Wahatchee” (or “war woman”), and that Warwoman Dell in Clayton GA was named for her.
+Both Lake Hartwell and Hart State Park were also named for the anti-British fighter.

 Interesting Facts About Georgia

-20. The Georgia State Flower is the Cherokee Rose, which is linked to the removal of Cherokee Indians via the Trail of Tears.
+25. The Georgia State Flower is the Cherokee Rose, which is linked to the signing of the Treaty of New Echota and the ensuing removal of Cherokee Indians.
 It was named for the tears shed during the brutal trek, and the chiefs prayed for a sign to give the women hope.
-They believed that their prayers were answered, and that wherever a tear dropped, a Cherokee Rose bloomed.
+They believed that wherever a tear dropped, a Cherokee Rose soon bloomed.

 Georgia Music Facts

-26. Though James Brown was born in South Carolina, Georgia was where his music career took off.
+32. Though James Brown was born in South Carolina, Georgia was where his music career took off.
 Long before he became the “Godfather of Soul,” he was singing in gospel quartets in Toccoa GA.
-After being frontman for the Famous Flames (an R&B group), he eventually went solo, gained national recognition, and recorded 17 #1 hit singles.
+After being front man for the Famous Flames (an R&B group), he eventually went solo, gained national recognition, and recorded 17 #1 hit singles.

 Georgia Food Facts

-27. Agriculture in Georgia contributes $70 billion dollars to the annual economy.
+33. Agriculture in Georgia contributes $70 billion dollars to the annual economy.
 There are nearly 10 million acres of farmland in Georgia, with 40,000+ farms featuring vegetables, apple orchards, pumpkin patches, and Christmas Trees.
-The unique climate/geology of the Blue Ridge Mountains provides the perfect conditions for wineries.
+The unique climate/geology of the Blue Ridge Mountains provides the perfect conditions for wineries in North Georgia.

-30. Coca-Cola was invented by Atlanta pharmacist John S. Pemberton in 1886.
+37. Coca-Cola was invented by Atlanta pharmacist John S. Pemberton in 1886.
 Originally created as a nerve tonic for exhaustion, the first glass was sold at Jacobs’ Pharmacy in downtown Atlanta.
-Today you can visit the World of Coca-Cola to explore the drink’s history and sample 100+ flavors from all around the world. –by Christina Maggitas
+Today you can visit the World of Coca-Cola to explore the drink’s history and sample 100+ flavors from all around the world.